lizziemac/go-code/README.md

 # Basic Go HTTP Server

 This repository provides a minimal Go HTTP server with built-in logging and a simple ping/pong endpoint.
-It includes basic tests and can be used as a template for quickly starting new Go server projects without re-inventing the boilerplate.
+It includes basic tests and can be used as a template for quickly starting new Go server projects without re-creating the directory structure/setup every time.

 ## Layout